erymuzuan/rx/source/web/web.sph/docs/Trigger.md

 #Trigger
 ##Overview
-`Reactive` architecture is the backbone of SPH, and `Trigger` is the center of how this is achieved. `Trigger` provides highly decoupled arhitecture for your business process.Lets walk through an example in a simple hospital environment when a patient is registered.
+`Reactive` architecture is the backbone of `Rx Developer`, and `Trigger` is the center of how this is achieved. `Trigger` provides highly decoupled arhitecture for your business process.Lets walk through an example in a simple hospital environment when a patient is registered.
 Registration will normally follows with other operation as well such as create an account in billing system, provides the list of allegies and drugs to the pharmacist, or sending a message to a dietician aboout the illness and allergies.
 In a traditional n-tier application we would normally write this code

 <pre>
 private void Register(Patient patient)